Just-Tara/Codrume/README.md

 ## Contributing

-We welcome contributions to CodeEditor!
+We welcome contributions to Codrume!
 If you have suggestions for improvements, new features, or bug fixes, please follow these guidelines:

 1.  ✨ **Fork the repository**.
 2.  🌱 **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/issue-description`.